Prescribing Morse scalar curvatures: incompatibility of non existence: Introduction

-\paragraph*{n=2} This is the case of $M\simeq S^{2}$.
+Let us briefly discuss a few relevant results, when $K>0$ is a generic Morse function satisfying the classical, mild non degeneracy condition $ \{ \nabla K=0 \}\cap \{ \Delta K=0 \} =\emptyset. $ \paragraph*{n=2} This is the case of $M\simeq S^{2}$.
 In \cite{Chang_Conformal_Deformations} we find an application of the Mountain Pass theorem under the assumption, that $K$ does have at least two maxima, while

-Connecting the latter maxima, which correspond to critical points at infinity of index 0, by a path leads us to a criticality of index 1, which cannot stem from a critical point at infinity due to \eqref{Laplacian_Positive_At_Non_Maxima}.
-Secondly in \cite{Chang_S_2} and denoting by
+Connecting the latter maxima, which correspond to critical points at infinity of index 0, by a path, leads us to a criticality of index 1, which cannot stem from a critical point at infinity due to \eqref{Laplacian_Positive_At_Non_Maxima}.
+Secondly, according to \cite{Chang_S_2} and denoting by